microcks/microcks.io/content/documentation/overview/_index.md

 ## Overview: Define Microcks scope and capabilities

 Welcome to Microcks **Overview**!
-Our Overview section will defined the scope and main concepts of Microcks featires and capabilities.
+Our Overview section will defined the scope and main concepts of Microcks features and capabilities.

 > #### 💡 Remember
 >